Bytewerk/gta2-hackers-remix/gamepad_glue/proxy_dll/README.md

 As soon, as a connection is established, it stuffs each incoming pair of bytes (=> always 2 at the same time!) into the address, that stores the player movement in GTA2.exe, overwriting the previous two bytes.
 See [here](https://github.com/Bytewerk/gta2-hackers-remix/blob/master/gamepad_glue/sdl_controller_code/gta2_controls.h) for a list of possible movement codes.

 When the connection goes down, a new TCP server gets started (on the next free port).
 This way we can change the [SDL controller code](https://github.com/Bytewerk/gta2-hackers-remix/tree/master/gamepad_glue/sdl_controller_code) without restarting GTA2 each time!

+# Development
+Grab the project files from [here](https://github.com/Bytewerk/gta2-hackers-remix/releases/tag/0.0.1-proxy_dll) and import them with the *freeware-unless-you-got-a-bigass-company* [Visual Studio 2013 Community Edition](http://www.visualstudio.com/news/vs2013-community-vs).
+If you already have the 2010 version installed, it is also fine.